Skip to content

 Memory Tracks Ltd

 Develops the Memory Tracks app — the daily-care instrument at the heart of MCDC's passive-monitoring component — and its consumer-facing sibling product MedTracks (music-powered medication-adherence reminders, subject of ongoing NHS Highland research).
-The collaboration with UCA is a sustained research partnership (not a licence): the 2019 Pendine Park pilot paper was co-authored across both teams, and Stuart Cunningham appears as a named author on the MCDC white paper.
-Gordon Anderson is Director of Memory Tracks Ltd.
+A Heads of Agreement between UCA and Memory Tracks Ltd was signed in March 2026 by Gordon Anderson (Director, Memory Tracks Ltd), formalising the sustained research partnership in place since 2019.
+The 2019 Pendine Park pilot paper was co-authored across both teams, and Stuart Cunningham appears as a named author on the MCDC white paper.

 Integrations